-NAPSW Regional Liaison and State Representative Positions
+NAPSW Regional Liaison Positions

-Responsibilities of Regional Liaisons and State Representatives
+Responsibilities of Regional Liaisons

 The base of NAPSW network lies in the role of the regional liaisons and the state and provincial representatives.
 It is important that we have all regions and the individual states/provinces represented so that we as an organization can gather representative information for its members.
 Because the new membership system offers a private social network, communicating with members in your region is easier than ever.
 If you are interested in serving as a regional liaison or state rep, please contact the NAPSW vice president for more information and to sign-up.